o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 First, let's add a function that our multiple vertex shaders can call to avoid repeat code.
 We will be writing more functions for different parts of the bending and calling them all from this function.
 1. Open `VegetationBending_Common.azsli`.

-1. At the bottom, add the following code that will return the world position of the vertex after applying bending.
-The parameters given to this function will all be helpful for determining bending.
+1. At the bottom, add a function to return the world position of the vertex after applying bending.
+The parameters given to this function are all helpful for determining bending.

    ```hlsl
    float4 ProcessBending(float currentTime, float3 objectSpacePosition, float3 normal, float4 detailBendingParams, float4 worldPosition, float4x4 objectToWorld)